BRANDEFENSE BRANDEFENSE

 Group’s Toolset and Related Malware

 Lazarus uses specialized toolsets to control their victims.
-The group tries to hide their activity, complicate malware detection and analysis.
+The group tries to hide their activity and complicate malware detection and analysis.
 Lazarus’s infection process provides additional flexibility and anonymity throughout the cyber attacks.
 Here are some tools and related malware from Lazarus APT;

 Tools Used for Lateral Movement: